13 min read read

 How do I validate XML against an XSD schema on Mac?

-Use VS Code with the XML extension, or use xmllint from Terminal (pre-installed on Mac).
+Three options: VS Code with the XML extension (easiest), xmllint from Terminal (pre-installed on Mac), or oXygen XML Editor (most accurate).
 For VS Code: add xsi:noNamespaceSchemaLocation="schema.xsd" to your XML root element.
 For Terminal: xmllint --schema schema.xsd file.xml --noout.
-For professional work with complex schemas, oXygen XML Editor provides the most accurate validation with better error messages.
+For professional work with complex schemas, oXygen provides the most accurate validation with better error messages.

 Is there a native Mac XML editor app?

 Yes.
 BBEdit and TextMate are native Mac apps with XML support.
 BBEdit handles XML syntax highlighting, well-formedness checking, and XSLT transforms.
 Install with brew install --cask bbedit.
 TextMate is also native with XML bundles.
-Both respect macOS Dark Mode and integrate with system features.
+Both respect macOS Dark Mode and integrate with system features like Spotlight and Quick Look.
 For tree view editing, XML Notepad runs via Mono but isn't native.

 What's the best XML editor for macOS for XSLT transforms?

 oXygen XML Editor.
 It has a full XSLT 1.0/2.0/3.0 debugger with breakpoints, step-through execution, and variable inspection.
 30-day free trial available.
-For simpler XSLT work, BBEdit can apply stylesheets directly.
+For simpler XSLT work, BBEdit can apply stylesheets directly (Markup menu → Apply XSLT Stylesheet).
 VS Code has basic XSLT support via extensions but no debugger.
 If you're doing serious XSLT development, oXygen is worth the investment.

 Read More